-After precipitation improved in California through the winter, on May 9, 2016 the Governor issued Executive Order B-37-16, which required the SWRCB to adjust its emergency regulations through the end of January 2017 to account for differing water supply conditions across California.
-It also directed the SWRCB and DWR to develop a long-term framework and requirements for increasing water efficiency, eliminating water waste, and strengthening local resilience.
-The order also allowed the SWRCB to extend emergency regulations in February 2017 if dry conditions persisted.
-On May 18, 2016 the SWRCB adopted a revised regulation gives water agencies the ability to establish their own conservation standards based on a "stress test" of supply reliability.
-By June 22, 2016, water agencies were required to submit self-certifications to the SWRCB demonstrating that they have sufficient supplies to withstand three additional years of severe drought.
-Any identified percentage gap between supplies and demands would become the water agency's updated mandatory conservation target.
+For instance, a May 2015 SWRCB regulation required the District to effect a 28% reduction from its 2013 potable water usage.
+On May 18, 2016, the SWRCB adopted a revised regulation that gave water agencies the ability to establish their own conservation standards based on a "stress test" of supply reliability.
+By June 22, 2016, water agencies were required to submit self-certifications to the SWRCB demonstrating that they had sufficient supplies to withstand three additional years of severe drought.
+Any identified percentage gap between supplies and demands became the water agency's updated mandatory conservation target.

-As a result of significant investments in water supply reliability as described herein, the District demonstrated that it has more than sufficient supplies to meet its projected demands, even if California endured three more years of drought.
+As a result of significant investments in water supply reliability as described herein, the District demonstrated that it had more than sufficient supplies to meet its projected demands, even if California endured three more years of drought.
 Consequently, the District's mandatory conservation target was eliminated, retroactive to June 1, 2016.
-On February 15, 2017, the District moved out of the mandatory conservation stages of its WSCP to the second stage (Supply Alert) (as discussed under the caption "-District Response to Drought").
-The District is asking its customers for a voluntary 20% water use reduction relative to potable water use in 2013.
-From July 2015 through January 2017, the District's customers collectively achieved an 18% reduction relative to 2013 potable water use.

-On April 7, 2017, after significant improvement in water supply conditions across California, the Governor issued Executive Order B-40-17, which rescinded the mandatory conservation measures that are described above for most California counties (including Riverside County).
-The order did not rescind the drought-related prohibitions on wasteful water use and directed the SWRCB to develop: (i) permanent prohibitions on such use; and (ii) urban water use efficiency standards.
-Because the District's mandatory conservation target was eliminated in 2016, and because the District is currently implementing provisions of its WSCP that prohibit wasteful water use, the District does not believe that the April 7, 2017 Executive Order will have a significant effect on the District's ability to generate sufficient Net Revenues to pay the principal of and interest on the 2017C Bonds when due.
+On April 7, 2017, after significant improvement in water supply conditions across California, the Governor issued Executive Order B-40-17, which rescinded mandatory conservation measures for most California counties (including Riverside County).
+Notwithstanding the rescission of mandatory conservation measures, the SWRCB is currently developing: (i) permanent prohibitions on wasteful water use; and (ii) urban water use efficiency standards.

+Because the District's mandatory conservation target was eliminated in 2016, and because the District is currently implementing provisions of its WSCP that prohibit wasteful water use, the District does not believe that the April 7, 2017 Executive Order or the final SWRCB conservation regulations will have a significant effect on the District's ability to generate sufficient Net Revenues to pay the 2018A Bonds when due.
+The District is unable to predict the substance, timing of adoption or effect on the District of any legislation with respect to water conservation.